jupyter-book/myst-theme/packages/myst-to-react/docs/index.md

 By default, `MyST` will render unknown nodes by either rendering the `.value` attribute, or rendering each of the children.
-If you wish to overwrite this behaviour you can provide a Renderer for the `'default'` key.
+If you wish to overwrite this behaviour you can provide a Renderer for the `'DefaultComponent'` key.